JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 ## Language Server Integration

 Language Server is a separate process that analyzes source code and provides language-specific features to development tools.
-When creating a plugin that utilizes LSP within the IDE, there are two possibilities for providing a Language Server to end-users:
+When creating a plugin that uses LSP within the IDE, there are two possibilities for providing a Language Server to end-users:

 - Bundle a [Language Server implementation](https://microsoft.github.io/language-server-protocol/implementors/servers/) binary as a resource delivered with a plugin.
 - Provide a possibility for users to define the location of the Language Server binary in their environment.